WSCV: WKID

 In the 1970s, WKID was the second-largest source of Spanish-language television programming in South Florida, providing the only prime time shows not being aired on WLTV.
 In the evening hours in 1977, it leased out airtime to Latin Network, which programmed "TV Sol", complete with news and entertainment programs in Spanish.
-During this era, cable providers that carried competing independent WCIX outside of the Miami market, especially in the Tampa and Orlando areas, carried WKID during the overnight hours, after WCIX signed off for the night; channel 51 served up The All Night Show, a campy mix of movies hosted by Dave Dixon, to this audience.
+During this era, cable providers that carried competing independent WCIX outside of the Miami market, especially in the Tampa and Orlando areas, carried WKID during the overnight hours, after WCIX signed off for the night; channel 51 broadcast The All Night Show, a campy mix of movies hosted by Dave Dixon, to this audience.
 WKID-TV was also among the first broadcast outlets for what would become the Christian Television Network, as the network purchased a block of evening airtime every night on channel 51 prior to the establishment of its first station, WCLF in Tampa.

-In 1980, CB TV Corp. sold WKID to Oak Industries, a cable television equipment manufacturer and owner of ON TV, a subscription television (STV) service that was carried during the evening hours.
+In 1980, CB TV Corp. sold WKID for $4.1 million to the Oak Communications subsidiary of Oak Industries, a cable television equipment manufacturer.
+Oak was also the owner of ON TV, a subscription television (STV) service that WKID began carrying during the evening hours that January.
 ON TV could only be viewed for a monthly fee and required a set-top decoder box and outdoor antenna for adequate reception.
-The station's advertiser-supported programming during this period included business news from the Financial News Network during the daytime hours, a horse racing show hosted by Bob Savage in the early evening, and movies in overnights, shortly after ON TV signed off for the evening.
+The station's advertiser-supported programming during this period included daytime business news, first from The Market Report Corporation and beginning in 1981 from the Financial News Network; a horse racing show hosted by Bob Savage in the early evening; and the overnight movies, which former owner Johns continued to produce for channel 51.
 Subscription service from ON TV initially commenced at 7 p.m.
 Monday through Friday and at 10 a.m. on Saturdays and Sundays, expanding in 1982 to a 4 p.m. start.
 With the expansion of cable television in the Miami area, ON TV proved to be an ill-fated venture; by July 1984, when it laid off half its staff, subscriptions had fallen from a 1982 high of 44,700 to 28,500, making it the smallest of Oak's STV operations at the time.